jwSharp/asm-games/README.md

 If the snake eats 20 apples, the game is over and the player wins.

-If the snake moves off the sides of the grid, or runs into its own body, the game is over and the player loses.
+If the snake moves off the sides of the grid, or runs into its own body, the game is over and the player loses. **Description written by instructor.**

 # Requirements
 In order to run the game, use the version of Mars in the .jar file provided.